2017 draft Libyan constitution: Constitution Drafting Assembly

 The High National Election Commission (HNEC) organised the 2014 Libyan Constitutional Assembly election of 60 representatives in February 2014, 20 from each of the Tripolitania, Cyrenaica and Fezzan regions of Libya.
 The group of 60 people became known as the Constituent Assembly of Libya or Constitution Drafting Assembly.

 Draft Constitution

 In July 2017, the Constitution Drafting Assembly voted by a two-thirds majority in favour of a final draft constitution.
 The draft constitution defines a presidential system of government, with strong powers given to the president.

 Presidential dominance

 Article 100 provides for direct popular election of the president.
 Article 104(1) gives the president full power to choose a government.
-Article 113 gives the president to choose the prime minister arbitrarily without being constrained to members of parliament or to the political party with a parliamentary majority.
+Article 113 empowers the president to choose the prime minister arbitrarily without being constrained by members of parliament or the political party with a parliamentary majority.
 Under Article 115, parliament requires a two-thirds majority to withdraw confidence from the government.
 Under Article 104(2), government policy is decided by the president, and implemented by the government.
 Zaid al-Ali interpreted Articles 67 and 109 to together "assume that it is parliament's responsibility to fall into line with the president".